MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 Remote Help offers three different session modes for Windows:

-- Request screen sharing: Request view of the remote screen.
+- **Request screen sharing**: Request view of the remote screen.
 To minimize impact on end user privacy, this option is recommended unless full control is necessary.

-- Request full control: Request full control of the remote device.
+- **Request full control**: Request full control of the remote device.

-- Elevation: Allows helpers to enter UAC credentials when prompted on the sharer's device.
+- **Elevation**: Allows helpers to enter UAC credentials when prompted on the sharer's device.
 Enabling elevation also allows the helper to view and control the sharer's device when the sharer grants the helper access.

 ## Install and update Remote Help